History of Gaza: Gaza Governorate (est. 1293)

-In 1348 the bubonic plague spread to the city, killing the majority of its inhabitants, and in 1352, Gaza suffered a destructive flood—which was rare in that arid part of Palestine.
-However, by 1355, the Berber traveler Ibn Battuta visited the city and noted that it was "large and populous, and has many mosques.
+In 1348, the bubonic plague spread to the city, killing the majority of its inhabitants, and in 1352, Gaza suffered a destructive flood—which was rare in that arid part of Palestine.
+However, by 1355, the Berber traveller Ibn Battuta visited the city and noted that it was "large and populous, and has many mosques.
 But there were no walls round it.
 There was here of old a fine Jami' Mosque (the Great Mosque), but the one present[ly] used was built by Amir Jawli [Sanjar al-Jawli]."

-In the early 1380s, the governor of Gaza, Akbuga Safawi, plotted to commit treason against Sultan az-Zahir Barquq.
-The plot was detected and Safawi was exiled to al-Karak, and replaced by Husam al-Din ibn Bakish.
+In the early 1380s, the governor of Gaza, Akbugha as-Safawi, plotted to commit treason against Sultan az-Zahir Barquq.
+The plot was detected, Safawi was exiled to al-Karak, and replaced by Husam al-Din ibn Bakish.
 Soon after, the city fell into the hands of Emir Yalbugha an-Nasiri who revolted against Barquq.
 Gaza was retaken without violence, and Ibn Bakish met Yalbugha at its gates with gifts and proposals of peace.
 The unseated Barquq regained his throne in 1389, and retook Gaza the next year.
 In 1401 a swarm of locusts destroyed Gaza's crops.
 A battle between the rival Mamluk emirs Akbirdi and Qansuwa Khamsiyah occurred in Gaza; Khamsiyah had failed in usurping the Mamluk throne and fled to Gaza where he made his unsuccessful last stand.
 Between 1428 and 1433, Gaza was governed by Emir Sayf ad-Din Inal, who would later become sultan in 1453.
 During his sultanate, in 1455, Inal's dawadar (executive secretary) had the Madrasa of Birdibak built in the Shuja'iyya neighborhood.